jalvarova/micronaut/micronaut-data/README.md

 ### Compile project micronaut with maven wrapper

-> This shell script is at the root of the project, we will use it to compile the already generated project.
+> This shell script is at the root of the project, compiler the already generated project.

 ```bash
 .\mvnw clean install